cohradoesr/mini-hott/blog/index.md

 ## References

-We based on the following Agda libraries.
+We follow very closely the HoTT-Book.

+For Agda matters:

 {: .links}